release-engineering/cdn-definitions/docs/userguide.rst

 .. code-block:: python

-  from cdn_definitions import rhui_aliases
+   from cdn_definitions import load_data

+   DATA = load_data(source="https://raw.githubusercontent.com/release-engineering/cdn-definitions/master/src/cdn_definitions/data.json")
-  for alias in rhui_aliases():
+   for alias in DATA["rhui_alias"]:
-    if my_path.startswith(alias.src):
+     if my_path.startswith(alias["src"]):
        # my path falls under a /rhui/ alias,
        # so now do something special

-The library will use data from the first existing of the following sources:
+If a source is not specified, the library will use data from the first existing of the following sources:

 - A JSON or YAML file pointed at by the ``CDN_DEFINITIONS_PATH`` environment variable.
 - The file bundled with the library on PyPI.